Joe Louis: Personal life

-Louis had two children by wife Marva Trotter (daughter Jacqueline in 1943 and son Joseph Louis Barrow Jr. in 1947).
+Louis had two children with his wife, Marva Trotter Louis: daughter Jacqueline (born 1943) and son Joseph Louis Barrow Jr. (born 1947).
 They divorced in March 1945 only to remarry a year later, but were again divorced in February 1949.
 Marva moved on to an acting and modeling career.
 On Christmas Day 1955, Louis married Rose Morgan, a successful Harlem businesswoman; their marriage was annulled in 1958.
 Louis's final marriage—to Martha Jefferson, a lawyer from Los Angeles, on St. Patrick's Day 1959—lasted until his death.
 They had four children: another son named Joseph Louis Barrow Jr, John Louis Barrow, Joyce Louis Barrow, and Janet Louis Barrow.
 The younger Joe Louis Barrow Jr. lives in New York City and is involved in boxing.
-Though married four times, Louis discreetly enjoyed the company of other women like Lena Horne and Edna Mae Harris.
+Though married four times, Louis discreetly enjoyed the company of other women such as Lena Horne and Edna Mae Harris.